 And the Amway Coaches Poll is indeed worthless.
 I wrote as much four years ago, noting the then-new sponsorship tied to the ranking was way too on-the-nose.

-The more meaningful preseason poll is the Associated Press Top 25, which drops some time next.
+The more meaningful preseason poll is the Associated Press Top 25, which drops some time in the next few weeks.
 The AP Poll at least has the ability to split a national championship; though the voters who failed to do so for Utah in 2008 and UCF last season are cowards who should feel shame every day of their lives.

 *clears throat* Apologies for the outburst.